jnozzi/cocoadev.com/markdown/GeeFive.md

-A very fast 64-bit chip (or a shortened name for the General/PowerMac General/GeeFive).
+A very fast 64-bit chip (or a shortened name for the PowerMac GeeFive).

 See http://developer.apple.com/hardware/g5/ for more technical details.

-Much faster than the General/GeeFour.
+Much faster than the GeeFour.

-Much, much faster than the General/GeeThree.
+Much, much faster than the GeeThree.

-[Much, much, much, much faster than a General/SixtyEightKay-ha!]
+[Much, much, much, much faster than a SixtyEightKay-ha!]

-Much, much much, much, much, much, much faster than a 6502 *Shouldn't that be General/SixFiveOhTwo? ;)*
+Much, much much, much, much, much, much faster than a 6502 *Shouldn't that be SixFiveOhTwo? ;)*

 http://a772.g.akamai.net/7/772/51/b17df8b651c6b3/www.apple.com/powermac/images/indextop06232003.jpg
 http://a1344.g.akamai.net/7/1344/51/900c203718ebc8/www.apple.com/powermac/images/designclutter06232003.jpg